SystemsApproach/private5g/ran.rst

 The last two stages in :numref:`Figure %s <fig-pipeline>` (D/A conversion and the RF front-end) are beyond the scope of this book.

-While it is simplest to view the stages in :numref:`Figure %s <fig-pipeline>` as a pure left-to-right pipeline, in practice the Scheduler running in the MAC stage implements the “main loop” for outbound traffic, reading data from the upstream RLC and scheduling transmissions to the downstream PHY.
-In particular, since the Scheduler determines the number of bytes to transmit to a given UE during each time period (based on all the factors outlined in Chapter 3), it must request (get) a segment of that length from the upstream queue.
+While it is simplest to view the stages in :numref:`Figure %s
+<fig-pipeline>` as a pure left-to-right pipeline, the Scheduler
+described in Section 3.2 (denoted "S" in the figure) runs in the MAC stage, and implements the “main loop” for outbound traffic: It reads data from the upstream RLC and schedules transmissions to the downstream PHY.
+Since the Scheduler determines the number of bytes to transmit to a given UE during each time period (based on all the factors outlined in Chapter 3), it must request (get) a segment of that length from the upstream queue.
 In practice, the size of the segment that can be transmitted on behalf of a single UE during a single scheduling interval can range from a few bytes to an entire IP packet.

 4.2 Split RAN
 -------------